-12-1-77 IDENTIFICATION CARD.
+12-1-85 IDENTIFICATION CARD.
 “Identification Card” means a document issued by the department or the motor vehicle administration of a state or other jurisdiction recognized under the laws of New Mexico that identifies the holder and includes a REAL ID-compliant identification card and a standard identification card.
 (66-1-4.9 NMSA 1978)

-12-1-78 IMPLEMENT OF HUSBANDRY.
-“Implement of Husbandry” means every vehicle which is designed for agricultural purposes and exclusively used by the owner thereof in the conduct of his agricultural operations.
+12-1-86 IMPLEMENT OF HUSBANDRY.
+“Implement of Husbandry” means every vehicle that is designed for agricultural purposes and exclusively used by the owner thereof in the conduct of his agricultural operations.
 (66-1-4.9 NMSA 1978)

-12-1-79 INTERNATIONAL REGISTRATION PLAN.
+12-1-87 INTERNATIONAL REGISTRATION PLAN.
 “International Registration Plan” means the registration reciprocity agreement among the contiguous states of the United States, the District of Columbia and provinces of Canada providing for payment of apportionable fees on the basis of total distance operated in all jurisdictions.
 The international registration plan is a method of registering fleets of vehicles that travel in two or more member jurisdictions and complies with the federal Intermodal Surface Transportation Efficiency Act of 1991.
 (66-1-4.9 NMSA 1978)